-Any/all requests to change the Finals Week schedule must be approved by the Department Chair, Director, or, in cases where a department does not have a Chair/Director, the Dean (in cases in which a department does not have a chair).
+Any requests to change the Finals Week schedule must be approved by the Department Chair, Director, or, in cases where a department does not have a Chair/Director, the Dean.
 That person will confirm room availability for such requests.

 Food and Beverages in Classrooms and Lab Areas